 - Rotation effect adds super-natural panning to your sound

-- This plugin is simple to use, and the controls are very well organized
+- Simple to use, and the controls are very well organized

 - The modulation control section allows you to add excitement and motion to your effect